Houston vs. Memphis NCAA Football Odds, Plays and Insights | November 19, 2021

 Over/Under Insights

-- Houston has combined with its opponents to score more than 60.5 points in three of 10 games this season.
+- Houston and its opponents have combined to score more than 60.5 points in three of 10 games this season.

-- The two teams combine to average 70.4 points per game, 9.9 more than the over/under in this contest.
+- Friday's total is 9.9 points lower than the two team's combined 70.4 points per game average.

-- The 50 combined points per game that these two squads have allowed this season are 10.5 fewer than the 60.5 over/under in this contest.
+- These two squads combine to allow 50 points per game, 10.5 fewer than this contest's over/under.

-- Cougars games have an average total of 55.2 points this season, 5.3 fewer than Friday's over/under.
+- The Cougars and their opponents score an average of 55.2 points per game, 5.3 fewer than Friday's total.

-- The 60.5-point over/under for this game is 1.9 points below the 62.4 points per game average total in Tigers games this season.
+- In 2021, games involving the Tigers have averaged a total of 62.4 points, 1.9 more than the set total in this contest.

 Houston Stats and Trends